iced-rs/rfcs/text/0000-focus-and-metadata .md

 > Query

-The `MetadataHandle` will provide a other global methods that will allow us to close the gap between the browser runtime and iced.
+The `ElementMetadata` will provide a other global methods that will allow us to close the gap between the browser runtime and iced.
 We should be able to query the metadata in the application or the widget.

 ## Drawbacks